kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 and it can neither be added with an update.
 We need some other method to create these specific ephemeral containers.

-Ephemeral containers are created using a special ephemeralcontainers handler in the API rather than by adding them directly to pod.spec, so it's not possible to add an ephemeral container using kubectl edit.
+You create an ephemeral container using a special `ephemeralcontainers` subresource of the Pod API (rather than by adding them directly to the `.spec` of a Pod), so it's not possible to add an ephemeral container using kubectl edit.

 The simplest method to add an ephemeral container with a security